Text sim

-Another genre of text sims is the tycoon genre.
+Another genre of text sims is the tycoon game genre.
 Although early entrants in the tycoon genre were graphically based, such as Railroad Tycoon and later Roller Coaster Tycoon, a large number of tycoon clones arose.
 The tycoon genre focuses on an economic simulation of one or more commercial elements.
 Many recent budget tycoon games have more in common with text sims than the original games, often retaining graphics merely as an interface to appeal to the general audience.
 Examples of these games include Coffee Tycoon, where a player runs a coffee shop franchise; Hollywood Mogul, where the player creates and runs a movie studio; and Starship Tycoon where the player manages a merchant spaceship plying the trade routes in the future.
 One of the earliest text sims was a simplistic economics-based game, called Lemonade Stand, where the player takes on the role of a child managing his lemonade stand.

-A third text sim genre is the political simulation.
+A third text sim genre is the government simulation game.
 Political enterprises such as elections lend themselves well to the statistics-oriented text sim gaming.
-These text sims often focus on elections, although a few chose instead to focus on the running on a country.
+These text sims often focus on elections, although a few chose instead to focus on the running of a country.
 Due to the nature of this genre, it often relies on a graphical interface, typically a map.
 However, the game information is delivered in a text-based format.
-Examples of this genre include The Political Machine and Power Politics, where the player tries to win an election for the American Presidency.
+Examples of this genre include The Political Machine and Power Politics, where the player tries to win an election for the American presidency.

 Yet another text sim genre is the real world simulation.
 These text sims try to manage a real world situation of some sort in a text based engine.
 Often this genre will try to use statistics to figure out some element of life.
 A recent example of this genre is Kudos, where a player simulates the life of a young person in their early twenties trying to decide what to do with life.